tamos/robots/HW1.md

 \end{aligned}
 \end{equation}

 The MAP sequence we obtain from this is $\{X_0 = 3, X_1 = 3,X_2 = 1\}$.
 This compares to the filtering sequence $\{X_0 = 2, X_1 = 3,X_2 = 1\}$ and the smoothing sequence $\{X_0 = 1, X_1 = 2,X_2 = 1\}$.

 # Question 4a

-See attached files.
+For i, see attached files.
+My model converges quickly, after 5-10 iterations.
+For ii, see the included plot.

 # Question 4b

-See attached files.
+For i, see attached files.
+For ii, see the output of the my script.
+My best prediction is 15%.

 # Question 5a